henry11244/TeamProfileGenerator/README.md

 Follow the instructions below to generate custom README files:

 - You will need to download the repository files to your local machine.
-- Open the command prompt and navigate to the folder labeled "Develop" within the repository.
+- Open the command prompt and navigate to the directory labeled "Develop" within the repository.
 - Type the two following commands into the command prompt:
 ```
 npm init -y